fish2000/CLU/README.md

 * [`sanitizer`][clu.sanitizer]: functions for cleaning up unicode.
 Right now there is just a list-based `sanitize(…)` function that tones down anything with high-value code points to the point where it can be safely `ascii`-ified.

+* [`trie`][clu.trie]: A relative newcomer, [`clu.trie`][clu.trie] is a toolkit for building trie-search type custom systems for parsing specific things, i.e. error strings, program output… [`clu.config.keymap`][KeyMap keys] maybe, who knows.
+It’s all shiny and new (meaning: the current contents will fail to blow your mind); if tries and/or other similar tree-search dark arts are, like, your thing: do hit me up with suggestions or samples, or PULL REQUESTS!!
+    How do I love pull requests.
+I’ll toast your name for life, if you were to send me one good PR.
+On this or anything else (you’re heartily invited to nitpick my abundantly horrid spelling errors too if you are into that).
+Yes!

 * [`typology`][clu.typology]: This is like [`clu.predicates`][clu.predicates] but with more predicates, many of which are based on typelists.
 The module is full of typelists and it uses them extensively in its predicates, via `isinstance(…)`, `issubclass(…)` and a custom version of same called `subclasscheck(…)` which tries very hard to work with